adityamittl/PreEra/README.md

 - Users can also view all the animals/tools in AR (Augmented Reality)
 - Users can also book a personal tour by an expert from the museum at the comfort of their homes

+## Use of CockroachDB

+- We have used CockroachDB as a primary database, becaue it is easy to use, open source and indestructible SQL database.

 ## 🔨 Tech Stack

 ![Django](https://img.shields.io/badge/django-%23092E20.svg?style=for-the-badge&logo=django&logoColor=white) ![Firebase](https://img.shields.io/badge/firebase-%23039BE5.svg?style=for-the-badge&logo=firebase) ![Threejs](https://img.shields.io/badge/threejs-black?style=for-the-badge&logo=three.js&logoColor=white)

 ## 🧠 Challenges we ran into

 One challenging part was how to implement the AR and rendering the 3D models using react-three-fiber, and it took a while to learn and figure out how to make it work properly in the website.

 ## 🏅 Accomplishments that we're proud of